US President Donald Trump Concludes Two-day China Visit With Little Breakthroughs

 You're reading Entrepreneur India, an international franchise of Entrepreneur Media.

-The US and China are making fresh attempts to melt the ice, as relations between the two nations have remained strained for a while.
+The US and China are making fresh attempts to melt ice as the relations between the two nations have remained strained for a while.

 According to reports, Trump said China had promised to purchase US oil, 200 Boeing jets, and some agriculture products, among other things.
 China, however, has not officially commented on these deals.
 A Chinese spokesperson told BBC that the two sides had reached “important consensus.”